 Systems can be entered at only the division level, and can be entered into more than one division.
 A system that is not entered into a division is assumed to perform worse than the entered systems, for that type of problem - wimping out is not an option.
-Entering many similar versions of the same system is deprecated, and entrants may be required to limit the number of system versions that they enter.
-Systems that rely essentially on running other ATP systems without adding value are deprecated; the competition panel may disallow or move such systems to the demonstration division.
+Entering many similar versions of the same system is deprecated, and entrants might be required to limit the number of system versions that they enter.
+Systems that rely essentially on running other ATP systems without adding value are deprecated; such systems might be disallowed or moved to the demonstration division.